 - A copy of completed/signed tax returns for the current tax year, with W-2 and schedules attached (either uploaded electronically or mailed to FAST; no tax documents/materials are to be delivered to the CEC)

-Please note: The FAST application will not be reviewed by the Tuition Assistance Committee until FAST has received and verified the tax information.
+Please note: FAST applications will not be reviewed by the Tuition Assistance Committee until FAST has received and verified your 2017 tax information/returns.

 The CEC understands the personal and sensitive nature of financial documents and the Tuition Assistance Committee keeps all such information strictly confidential.
 Program staff are not informed of tuition assistance decisions.